 Android and iOS have a different look and feel, and developers will have to plan for that if they want to reuse as much code across platforms as possible, saving time and money.
 You have to be cognizant of what things should look like on each platform and adapt the code to make the apps feel native.

 Our experience using React Native for Android

 Overall, we’ve had a really positive experience working in React Native.
 The ramp up wasn’t that difficult, and we’ve been pleased with the code structure.
 The logic of the React framework is really excellent, and it makes developing fun.
 Building in Android has been great, and while we haven’t yet pushed an iOS version, the cross-platform capabilities look promising.

 The only real hangup with React Native is its newness.
 The community is still maturing, so there aren’t as many third-party tools and solutions we can rely on when some functionality isn’t available.
 That said, React Native does let you sidestep the framework if you need to do something that’s not supported yet.
 In our project with Dickson, for example, we had to build a chart that displayed temperatures.
 React Native doesn’t have this functionality yet, so we plugged an existing Android charting component into the framework to make it work.
 Being able to pull iOS or Android tools does a lot to make up for the missing pieces that come with a new framework.
 We can get what we need now, while we wait for React Native to mature and add more features.

 Given the success we’ve seen so far, we’re planning to keep working with React.
 We’re going to iterate on this app for Dickson, and try using our React Native codebase to replace the iOS app.
 We’ll let you know how the cross-platform functionality works in a future blog post.

 If you find the promise of getting both Android and iOS apps outweighs the potential risks, React Native could be a great fit for your business.
-If you want to know more about our experiences so far, email our mobile group and we’ll help you decide if it’s right for your project.
+If you want to know more about our experiences so far, and we’ll help you decide if it’s right for your project.